n0mjs710/HBlink4/docs/protocol.md

    - Bits 0-3: Reserved

    **DMR Stream Terminator Detection:**

-   ⚠️ **NOT YET IMPLEMENTED**: Sync pattern-based terminator detection not working yet.

-   Real-world testing shows that sync patterns extracted from Homebrew packets (e.g., `037105f00fac`, `b9e881526173`) do not match the documented ETSI standard patterns shown below.
-This may be due to FEC encoding, protocol differences, or other factors that need investigation.

-   **Current Implementation: Fast Terminator Detection (200ms threshold)**
-   - When a new stream attempts to start on an occupied slot
-   - Immediate detection via packet header flags (~60ms) ✅
-   - Fallback to 2.0s timeout if terminator packet lost

-   **Immediate Terminator Detection** (IMPLEMENTED)

    In the Homebrew protocol, terminator frames are indicated in byte 15:
    - Bits 4-5 (frame type): Must be 0x2 (HBPF_DATA_SYNC)